PySimpleGUI/DocsCleanup/cookbook.md

 Beginners to Python may not understand this statement and it's important to understand it so that you don't simply ignore it because you don't understand the syntax.

-The if statment is identical to this if statement:
+The if statement is identical to this if statement:
 ```python
 if event == sg.WIN_CLOSED or event == 'Quit':
     break
 ```

-The `event in (sg.WIN_CLOSED, 'Quit')` simply means is the value of the `event` variable in the list of choices shown, in this case `WIN_CLOSED` or `Quit`.
+The `event in (sg.WIN_CLOSED, 'Quit')` simply means it is the value of the `event` variable in the list of choices shown, in this case `WIN_CLOSED` or `Quit`.
 If so, then break out of the Event Loop and likely exit the program when that happens for simple programs.

 You may find 'Exit' instead of 'Quit' in some programs.
 Or may find only `WIN_CLOSED` is checked.
 Exit & Quit in this case refer to a Quit/Exit button being clicked.
 If your program doesn't have one, then you don't need to include it.